Carphone looks beyond mobile phones

 Taylor noted that non-cellular revenue grew 15 percent year-on-year in the three months to December 31, Carphone's financial third quarter, but represented less than 10 percent of total revenue.

-The CEO believes Carphone can differentiate itself in these additional product areas, even though he faces stiff competition from Europe's top three electricals retailers - Metro owned MediaMarkt-Saturn, Dixons and Kesa - as well as a weak consumer environment.
+The CEO believes Carphone can differentiate itself in these additional product areas, even though he faces stiff competition from Europe's top three electricals retailers - Metro (MEOG.DE) owned MediaMarkt-Saturn, Dixons DXNS.L and Kesa KESA.L - as well as a weak consumer environment.

 Many European retailers are struggling as shoppers are squeezed by rising prices, subdued wages growth and government austerity measures and worry about the eurozone debt crisis.